Projects per year

 - FOAR7003 Digital Literacies for Researchers

 Kirstin has extensive experience in teaching and curriculum design.
 Prior to her current role, Kirstin taught as a sessional lecturer and tutor in the Department of English at Macquarie University (2009-1019), and as a Lecturer-in-Charge for the School of Arts at the Australian Catholic University, North Sydney (2019).
-Since 2009, she has regularly taught on a wide range of units at both undergraduate and postgraduate level, with subjects ranging from medieval literature to contemporary literature and creative writing.
+Since 2009, she has regularly taught on a wide range of units at both undergraduate and postgraduate level, with subjects ranging from medieval, Gothic and Victorian literature to contemporary literature, narrative theory and creative writing.
 Kirstin has carried this wide experience of writing and storytelling into her current teaching of research communication skills.

 Community engagement

 Kirstin is committed to enhancing the research student experience and research training in both the Faculty of Arts and Macquarie University more broadly.
-She currently serves on the University's Higher Degree Research Management Committee, the Faculty of Arts Research Training Committee, and the Faculty of Arts Education Committee, where she represents the Master of Research and Bachelor of Philosophy programs.
+She currently serves on the University's Graduate Research Management Committee, as Deputy Chair of the Faculty of Arts Research Training Committee, and on the Faculty of Arts Education Committee.
 She also contributes to Macquarie's Graduate Research Advisory group, and is a member of Macquarie's Teaching and Leadership Community of Practice.
 She is also an accredited Mental Health First Aider, a member of Macquarie's Ally Network, and is constantly working to support and enhance the wellbeing of students and colleagues alike.

 Kirstin is also passionate about the value of research shared with the wider community.
-She has contributed many articles about Victorian Gothic literature and its latest adaptations to Macquarie's The Lighthouse magazine (including articles on Dracula, Wednesday, Jane Eyre, Frankenstein, and Victorian-era TV shows).
-She has also provided commentary for newspapers and been interviewed about her research on ABC Radio.
-Kirstin has appeared as a guest speaker on many episodes of the Discipline of Literature's From the Lighthouse podcast since its inception in 2017 (and also created its logo and website photography).
+She has contributed many articles about Victorian Gothic literature and its latest adaptations to Macquarie's The Lighthouse magazine (including articles on Dracula, Wednesday, Beetlejuice, Jane Eyre, Frankenstein, and Victorian-era TV shows).
+She also provides commentary for newspapers, has been interviewed about her research on ABC and 2SER Radio, and contributes to public events as an expert speaker, most recently at the State Library of New South Wales.
+Kirstin has also appeared as a guest speaker on many episodes of the Discipline of Literature's From the Lighthouse podcast since its inception in 2017 (and also created its logo and website photography).
 Kirstin draws on this research engagement experience in her teaching, aiming to empower students to tell their own stories that communicate and celebrate their research and its value for the world.

 Education/Academic qualification